deepy/sonar-crowd/README.md

 populated with the new user.
 Each time a user logs into SonarQube, the username, the email and the groups this user belongs to that are refreshed in the SonarQube database.

+# Requirements

+This plugin requires Atlassian Crowd 2.1.0 or later.

 # Usage

 1. Configure the crowd plugin by editing the _SONARQUBE_HOME/conf/sonar.properties_ file